Indigenous History Month

 Available for streaming starting June 11

 A new generation of chefs are reclaiming and reinventing Indigenous cuisine.
-Follow chefs Cezin Nottaway, Rich Francis and Shane Chartrand to communities across BC and Alberta as they discover their people's story on a plate, using ingredients like beaver tail, moose nose and cougar.
+Travelling to communities in BC and Alberta, chefs Cezin Nottaway, Rich Francis and Shane Chartrand discover their people's story on a plate.

 Coming Soon